RQC-QApp/polar-codes/README.md

 ## What is inside

 Currently this repository is work-in-progress.
-However, perfectly it should contain the following:
+In particular, the following funcionalty is implemented, but comments are still are to be written and some features shall be tested.

 - [x] **Polar code** — a principal class which is responsible for encoding and decoding.
  It has the following public methods.